shilpikumari03/Integrated-Analysis-of-Socioeconomic-and-Health-Metrics-for-Life-Expectancy-Insights/README.md

 The "Integrated Analysis of Socioeconomic and Health Metrics for Life Expectancy Insights" project demonstrates the intricate interplay of factors influencing life expectancy.
 By identifying these connections, this project contributes to global health understanding, informs policy decisions, and encourages further research to improve health outcomes worldwide.

----

-Feel free to customize the README template according to your preferences and project details.
-Replace placeholders like `your-username`, `link-to-your-logo.png`, and update any URLs or paths as needed.
-You can also include more sections if necessary.